 - Did we meet your expectations?

-But small changes in the question you ask your customers after support interactions can help get more actionable, support specific feedback.
+But small changes in the customer feedback questions you ask after support interactions can help get more actionable, support specific feedback.

 - Thinking specifically about the last interaction, how satisfied are you with the service you received today?